kimpeaches/NerdyBytes/journals/api_endpoints.md

 ## Create Message

-## Create Message

-- Endpoint path: api/message/create
 -   Endpoint path: api/message/create
 -   Endpoint method: POST
     ​

 ### Description

 -   Api view for a user to create a message and send to another user ​

 ### JSON Shape